 Cathay Pacific’s A350 Business Class

 If you think there is no such thing as privacy on an aeroplane, think again.
 Cathy Pacific’s new Business Class allows you to control the degree of privacy and openness you prefer, by moving your seat back or forward and using a precision toggle to adjust the seat position.
 When not enjoying the additional hip support and knee space of the fully flat bed, passengers can indulge in a rotating library of 100 movies, 500 TV shows, 888 music CDS, 22 radio channels, and 70 games.
 Cathay Pacific’s new Business Class is being progressively introduced on the airline’s Boeing 777-300ER and Airbus A330-300 aircraft, however, at the time of writing the A350-900 and A350-1000 are where you’ll find Cathay Pacific’s top offering.
+This one’s great for flying from Australia to Hong Kong (or potentially all the way through to Europe, too).

 Emirates’ Airbus A380 Business Class